Superfluids in expanding backgrounds and attractor times: Set up

 \section{Set up}

 We summarize our set up here.
 Note that it was first outlined in \cite{Mitra:2020hbj}, complete with a derivation with a more general kinetic term than we consider here and for a more general equation of state.
-We begin with an effective action of the form:
+The essential idea is that we have long wavelength degrees of freedom, described via fluid degrees of freedom, which are coupled to additional non-hydrodynamic degrees of freedom, namely those of a $U(1)$ scalar field $\Sigma$.
+Moreover, the scalar field undergoes symmetry breaking when the temperature falls below the critical value.
+The appropriate effective action is